 That it will always be there.
-When I was younger, I didn’t realise how easy it was for income to disappear overnight and the impacts that this can have on you if you don’t have an appropriate emergency fund.
+When I was younger, I didn’t realize how easy it was for income to disappear overnight and the impacts that this can have on you if you don’t have an appropriate emergency fund.

-I started my first job during a major organisational restructure in which a lot of people were made redundant.
+I started my first job during a major organizational restructure in which a lot of people were made redundant.
 As a result, I would come into work on a Monday and people would be talking about how so and so has to sell their house as they can’t find another job.